 - Not all carbohydrates are bad.
 For instance, vegetables and fruits contain the majority of your daily vitamins and mineral needs.

 - Extreme fat consumption could also interfere with the functions of your liver and kidneys.
 Both organs aren’t equipped to handle large amounts of fatty food intake.
-For instance, patients on long-term keto diets have a higher risk of having gout, kidney stones, and osteoporosis.
+For example, patients on long-term keto diets have a higher risk of having gout, kidney stones, and osteoporosis.

 - Constipation is another major side effect of keto dieting.
 The main reason for that is the scarcity of fibrous foods such as legumes and grains in this diet.

 - Because the body requires sugar to function.
 Extremely low carbohydrates could result in confusion and irritability as well.

 Here’s the bottom line,